 Grizzly Hunt

-Nature Alberta opposes the changes to the Wildlife Regulation Act and the introduction of a Grizzly Bear hunt.
-The ban on hunting Grizzly Bears in Alberta has recently been lifted by Ministerial order from the Honourable Todd Loewen, Minister of Forest and Parks, without support from wildlife biologists, relevant scientific data, or proper legislative review.
+Nature Alberta opposes the changes to the Wildlife Regulation Act and the introduction of a grizzly bear hunt.
+The ban on hunting grizzly bears in Alberta has recently been lifted by Ministerial order from the Honourable Todd Loewen, Minister of Forest and Parks, without input or support from wildlife biologists, relevant scientific data, public consultation, or proper legislative review.

 The Wildlife (Grizzly Bear - Ministerial) Amendment Regulation states: